How to schedule an audit

 The green Submit button will save the form and create the first audit as a future action.

-Select Create a related item if you want to create a separate linked item on another register when you save the form.
-A link between the two items will be displayed in each item's System event history.
+• Select Create a related item if you wish to create a separate, linked item on another register when you save the form.
+A link between the two items will then appear in each item's System event history.

-Depending on your permissions, you can choose to save the audit as a draft.
-In choosing this option, you will be able to complete all components of the form with the exception of assigning the Action officer and the Approval officer and return to complete the schedule at a later date.
+• Depending on your permissions, you may choose to save the audit as a draft.
+If you select this option, you can complete all sections of the form except for assigning the Action officer and Approval officer, and you can return later to complete the schedule.
 Draft audits appear in the Draft tab on the Audit register.

 Go to top